 4. Compelling Video

 Leveraging video marketing is one of the strong trends in 2020.
 Around 92% of marketers surveyed use video as part of their marketing campaigns.
-Video promotes the product or service in a more digestible, simple, and memorable way.
+The video promotes the product or service in a more digestible, simple, and memorable way.
 It is strategic as it offers value to the customer upfront which makes it easier for them to decide to make a purchase.

 5. Virtual, Augmented, and Mixed Reality